Regarding Henry: Critical reception

-Initial critical reception was mainly lukewarm to negative.
+Initial critical reception was mixed.
 Vincent Canby of The New York Times described the film as "a sentimental urban fairy tale" that "succeeds neither as an all-out inspirational drama nor as a send-up of American manners."

 Roger Ebert of the Chicago Sun-Times rated the film two out of four stars and commented, "There is possibly a good movie to be found somewhere within this story, but Mike Nichols has not found it in Regarding Henry.
 This is a film of obvious and shallow contrivance, which aims without apology for easy emotional payoffs, and tries to manipulate the audience with plot twists that belong in a sitcom."
 Ebert also described the way it makes a connection between Ritz Crackers and the Ritz-Carlton hotel (which reveals that Henry's affair had in fact been deeply embedded in his apparently lost memories) as "especially annoying", apparently regarding it as comic.

 Rita Kempley of The Washington Post called the film "a tidy parable of '90s sanctimony", while Peter Travers of Rolling Stone described it as a "slick tearjerker" that "has a knack for trivializing the big issues it strenuously raises", although he praised Ford's performance.

 Variety gave a positive review, calling the film "a subtle emotional journey impeccably orchestrated by director Mike Nichols and acutely well-acted."

-The review aggregator website Rotten Tomatoes reported a "Rotten" 49% rating based on 35 reviews, with an average rating of 5.2/10.
+The review aggregator website Rotten Tomatoes reported a 49% approval rating based on 35 reviews, with an average rating of 5.1/10.
 The site's critics consensus reads, "Although Harrison Ford makes the most of an opportunity to dig into a serious role, Regarding Henry is undermined by cheap sentiment and clichés."
 On Metacritic, the film has a weighted average score of 47 out of 100 based on 23 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Box office

 The film opened in 800 theaters in the United States on July 12, 1991, and grossed $6,146,782 on its opening weekend, ranking seventh at the US box office.
 It eventually grossed $43,001,500 in the United States and Canada.
+It grossed $44.9 million internationally for a worldwide total of $87.9 million.